apache/brpc/docs/en/client.md

 which is round robin.
 Always choose next server inside the list, next of the last server is the first one.
 No other settings.
 For example there're 3 servers: a,b,c, brpc will send requests to a, b, c, a, b, c, … and so on.
 Note that presumption of using this algorithm is the machine specs, network latencies, server loads are similar.

+### wrr

+which is weighted round robin.
+Choose the next server according to the configured weight.
+The chances a server is selected is consistent with its weight, and the algorithm can make each server selection scattered.

 ### random

 Randomly choose one server from the list, no other settings.
 Similarly with round robin, the algorithm assumes that servers to access are similar.